slalompdx/baseboxes/README.md

 HTTP_PROXY
 HTTPS_PROXY
 NO_PROXY
-BOX_BUILD - set to the name of a build to build only that box during rake spec BOX_OVERRIDE - set to true to have rake spec avoid building each box BOX_FORCE - rebuild packer box even if artifacts are present
+BASE_BUILD = set to the name of the build you want BUILDER = defaults to 'vmware,virtualbox'
+FORMAT = defaults to 'iso' - 'ovf' gets special treatment with vmware